the-bos/the-bos.github.io/_posts/2025-04-23-a-case-for-qa-endpoints.markdown

 The goal, then, is not to avoid QA endpoints in prod-tier environments, but to build a layered, controlled access model that lets the right people debug the right things, without opening the door to data leaks, security holes, or audit nightmares.

+And while you don't want to hinder the dev velocity you're so excited to achieve, due diligence is required here.

 Here’s how we approach this in practice:

 ✅ **Layer 1: Environment Selection**

 Customer-trained models should only exist in approved high-tier environments (e.g. staging, prod).

-Lower environments (e.g. dev) should use off-the-shelf or public models (preferably of the same architecture as your prod models) where no customer data is in play.
+Lower environments (e.g. dev) should use off-the-shelf / public models (preferably of the same architecture as your prod models) where no customer data is in play.
 This allows safe iteration and smoke testing before you ever touch real data.

 There is a good chance you already have something like this for your Prod endpoints, so just follow suit with the QA counterparts.